The Climate Leadership Award video was completed and is now in the voting stage. At the end of March, we had about 650 votes.

 You are here

-Second Nature Climate Leadership Award (In Progress)
+Second Nature Climate Leadership Award (Completed)

 The Office of Sustainability collaborated with Public Affairs to develop and create a Climate Leadership Video.
 The video included Chancellor Phyllis Wise, Professor Madhu Viswanathan, F&S Waste Management Coordinator Tracy Osby, and Student